-Tumor size is strongly related to prognosis.
-In general, the smaller the tumor, the higher the chances are for long-term survival .
+Tumor size is strongly related to prognosis (chances for survival).
+In general, the smaller the tumor, the better the prognosis tends to be .

-In some cases, the size of the tumor cannot be determined (TX) or a tumor cannot be found (TO).
+In some cases, the size of the tumor cannot be determined (TX) or a tumor cannot be found (T0).

-A diagnosis of carcinoma in situ is written as Tis.
+A diagnosis of carcinoma in situ is classified as Tis.

 Tumor size categories

 Tis: Carcinoma in situ

 Tis (DCIS): Ductal carcinoma in situ

 Tis (Paget): Paget disease of the breast (Paget disease of the nipple) with no DCIS or invasive breast cancer

 T1mi: Very small tumor (0.1 cm or smaller)